joishio/CS-4395-Natural-Language-Processing/README.md

 ## NLTK Exploration
 This [notebook](NLTK-Exploration.pdf) is a brief exploration into some of the common methods and topics used in the nltk tool kit that we'll be using in this NLP course (CS 4395).

+##Lemmatized Noun Guessing Game
+Using some [raw text](Guessing-Game/anat19.txt) a word guessing game akin to hangman or jeopardy was created.
+The raw text was converted to tokens, lemmatized, and had a part of speech (POS) tagger applied to it in order to classify the 50 most common nouns in the body of text.
+Which is then used in the [guessing game](Guessing-Game/Guessing_Game.py) as the list of possible words.

+###Pre-processing Steps:

+1. tokenize the lower-case raw text, reduce the tokens to only those that are alpha, not in the NLTK stopword list, and have length > 5
+2. lemmatize the tokens and use set() to make a list of unique lemmas
+3. do pos tagging on the unique lemmas and print the first 20 tagged items
+4. create a list of only those lemmas that are nouns
+5. print the number of tokens (from step 1) and the number of nouns (step 4)
+6. return tokens (not unique tokens) from step a, and nouns from the function

+###Game Functions:
+1. give the user 5 points to start with; the game ends when their total score is negative, orthey guess ‘!’ as a letter
+2.  randomly choose one of the 50 words in the top 50 list (See the random numbers notebook in the Xtras folder of the GitHub)
+3. output to console an “underscore space” for each letter in the word d. ask the user for a letter
+4. ask the user for a letter
+5. if the letter is in the word, print ‘Right!’, fill in all matching letter _ with the letter and add 1 point to their score
+6. if the letter is not in the word, subtract 1 from their score, print ‘Sorry, guess again’
+7. guessing for a word ends if the user guesses the word or has a negative score
+8. keep a cumulative total score and end the game if it is negative (or the user entered ‘!’) for a guess
+9. right or wrong, give user feedback on their score for this word after each guess